carolynvs/carolynvanslyck.com/content/projects/_index.md

         <p>
           Integrates <a href="https://github.com/GitTools/GitVersion">GitVersion</a> into Bamboo, provides a task which generates a <a href="http://semver.org">semantic version</a> for your build and deployments.
         </p>
-        <center><a href="https://marketplace.atlassian.com/plugins/com.carolynvs.gitversion">Download the latest version from Atlassian Marketplace</a></center>
+        <center><a href="https://marketplace.atlassian.com/plugins/com.carolynvs.gitversion">Download an archived version from Atlassian Marketplace</a></center>
     </div>
 </div>